 Discover the charms of these two nations

-Embark on a magnificent extravaganza uncovering the path of the ancient Moors, from the shores of seductive Spain to the magic of Morocco in north Africa.
-Discover the charms of these two nations, and the majesty of their cultures and histories.
+Embark on a magnificent adventure uncovering the path of the ancient Moors, from the shores of seductive Spain to the magic of Morocco in northern Africa.
+Discover the charms of these 2 nations, and the majesty of their cultures and histories.